Mesa Water Quality at a Glance

 Arsenic

-Source: Naturally occurring in desert soils and bedrock throughout Arizona, leaching into groundwater aquifers; concentrations can vary by well location and seasonal groundwater levels
+Source: Naturally occurring in desert soils and bedrock throughout Arizona, leaching into groundwater aquifers; concentrations vary by well location and seasonal groundwater levels

 Chromium-6